vidister/gimp-web/content/news/2017-04-19_Schumaml-interview-WilberWeek2017.md

 Furthermore Schumaml was recently named the maintainer of the 2.8 branch, the stable version of GIMP which only receives bugfixes, showing that it does not require a technically-focused mind to occupy important roles successfully.

 This interview was held on Saturday, February 4, 2017, at about 00:27 AM in front of a fireplace and after a day of hacking at Wilber Week.
-With us were several team members, including Debarshi Ray (Rishi (R)), Øyvind Kolås (pippin (P)) and Simon Budig (Nomis (N)) who also asked questions.
+With us were several team members, including Debarshi Ray (Rishi (R)), Øyvind Kolås (pippin (P)) and Simon Budig who also asked questions.

 <figure>
 <img src="{filename}images/schumaml-interview/schumaml-interview-950w.jpg" alt='Schumaml, the tie-bearing GIMP office manager' width='950' height='566'>